gyulanemeth/bluefox.email/aws-concepts/aws-sns-subscription.md

 An SNS Subscription is a configuration that defines where and how notifications from an SNS Topic should be delivered.
 It creates a **persistent link** between a topic and an endpoint, allowing messages published to the topic to be automatically forwarded to the subscribed destination.

 For email delivery systems, subscriptions are the critical connection points that ensure notifications about email events reach the appropriate processing systems.
-According to [AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html), a single SNS Topic can support up to **12.5 million subscriptions** across various endpoint types.
+According to [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/sns.html#limits_sns), a standard SNS Topic can support up to **12.5 million subscriptions** across various endpoint types.

 ## How SNS Subscriptions Work